 - Decreased morning erections and decreased erection strength

-At the Marion Gluck Clinic we take a comprehensive history in order to evaluate the full picture.
+At the Marion Gluck Clinic, we take a comprehensive history in order to evaluate the full picture of a patient’s health.
 We want to get to know our patients and this includes a full medical history together with appropriate blood tests and information about lifestyle and personal circumstances.